v12technology/fluxtion-quickstart-old/README.md

 # Introduction
-5 Minute quick tutorial that demonstrates processing streaming data using Fluxtion.
+5 Minute tutorial to demonstrate processing of streaming data using Fluxtion.
 The goal is to read sensor data for a set of rooms, calculate aggregate values per room and notify a user class when a room breaches set criteria.
 ## Requirements
- - Read room sensor temperature as a csv character stream or instances of SensorReading events.
+ - Read room sensor temperature as a csv character stream or as instances of SensorReading events.
  - Merge csv and SensorReading's into a single event stream for processing
  - The event stream can be infinite
  - For each room calculate the max and average temperature